skoona/skn_utils/README.md

             instance = SknContainer.resolve(:some_klass).new

             obj_instance1 = SknContainer.resolve(:unique_instance)
-            obj_instance2 = SknContainer.resolve(:unique_instance)
+            obj_instance2 = SknContainer.resolve(:unique_instance2).call(parms)

             same_instance = SknContainer.resolve(:the_instance)

+                some_proc = SknContainer.resolve(:some_proc).call

       * Testing Support:
           - #substitute(...) allows you to mock an existing entry. #substitute is an alias for #register_mock
+            - SknContainer.substitute(:the_instance, MyClass.new)
           - #restore! clears all mocked entries.  #restore! is an alias for #unregister_mock!
+            - SknContainer.restore!

-## Public Methods: SknUtils::ConcurrentJobs ONLY
+## Public Methods: SknUtils::ConcurrentJobs classes
     `ConcurrentJobs` behaves as a concurrent thread pool by using Concurrent::Promise from the `concurrent-ruby` gem.
-    Enables the definition of Procs, or any callable class, which will be executed in parrallel the available jobs loaded into ConcurrentJobs.
+    Enables the definition of Procs, or any callable class, which will be executed in parrallel with the available jobs loaded into ConcurrentJobs.
 Meant to reduce user-sensitive response times when multiple APIs must be invoked.
     Also review the RSpecs for additional useage info.